Introduction to Vietnamese

 This SOAS Language Centre course in Vietnamese is designed to give participants with no previous knowledge of the language a basic ability to make themselves understood in a small number of everyday situations.
 The course takes the form of a series of situational contexts in which participants will be asked to understand what is taking place around them and to respond in comprehensive and clear Vietnamese.

 The course is taught in English and Vietnamese.
-Class size is normally limited to fifteen to allow close involvement.
+Class size is normally limited to fifteen to allow intensive practice.

 Summary of course contents